What does a Grounds/Maintenance Specialist do?

 How to become a Grounds/Maintenance Specialist?

-Becoming a Grounds/Maintenance Specialist is a rewarding career path for those who enjoy working outdoors and keeping properties in top condition.
-This role requires a mix of physical stamina and technical skills.
+Becoming a Grounds/Maintenance Specialist is a rewarding career choice.
+This role is vital in keeping public and private spaces clean and safe.
+It requires a mix of physical work and attention to detail.
 Follow these steps to start your journey in this field.

 How long does it take to become a Grounds/Maintenance Specialist?